 Ways to Get Involved

 At Britain Development, volunteers are an important part of our program!
-Weekly volunteers assist in toddler and preschool classrooms 1-2 times per week for approximately three hours.
-If you are interested in becoming a regular volunteer, please contact Lori Moore to find out more.
+We have multiple opportunities for weekly volunteers.
+If you are interested in becoming a regular volunteer, please contact Janette Foster to find out more.

 Volunteers must commit to a minimum of 60 hours and need to apply and provide references through the AdventHealth Shawnee Mission Volunteer Office.
 Volunteers are required to attend orientation and must be up to date on all immunizations and have a negative TB test.